sanjamillo2010-dotcom/DND-DM-Helper/README.md

-# GM Campagne Helper (Work in progress)
+# GM Campaign Creation Helper
-This tool is for DND version 3.5e

 ## Description
-This is a tool made to help you make you campagne/mission.
+This tool is designed to help you create your **D&D 3.5e** campaign or mission.

-It can generate :
+It can generate:

-- NPC's
+- **NPCs**, including:
   - Race
   - Class
-    - Name
+  - First Name
   - Last Name
+  - Age
+  - Size
+  - Size Category
   - Level
   - XP
   - HP
   - Alignment
+  - Deity

+---

 ## Configuration

-The config files are in /conf .
+The configuration files are located in the `/conf` directory.

-- NPC_conf.yaml
-    - You can add race's but not all functionality will work whit that race.
-    - You can add class's but not all functionality will work whit that class.
+### `NPC_conf.yaml`

+You can customize the NPC generator by editing this file:

+- You can **add or remove races**, and the tool will use (or stop using) the races you modify.
+  *(Make sure to configure them correctly.)*

+- You can **add or remove classes**, and the tool will use (or stop using) the classes you modify.
+  *(Make sure to configure them correctly.)*

-    - You can add/remouve **usualNames** and the tool will be able to yous/no yous the name you have added/remouved.
+- You can **add or remove entries in `usualNames`**, and the tool will use (or stop using) the names you modify.

-    - You can add/remouve **usualLastNames** and the tool will be able to yous/no yous the last name you have added/remouved.
+- You can **add or remove entries in `usualLastNames`**, and the tool will use (or stop using) the last names you modify.

+- You can **add or remove deities**, and the tool will use (or stop using) the deities you modify.